 The College of Arts & Sciences and its academic departments award many different scholarships, which are made possible by the generous gifts of alumni and donors.

 Scholarships for first-year students are administered by the Office of Financial Aid.

 Scholarships for students with a declared academic major are typically awarded within the academic departments, so please contact the departments directly.

 Scholarships are also awarded directly by the Dean's Office.
-Please contact the Dean's office directly email@example.com with questions about any of these scholarships:
+Please email them at firstname.lastname@example.org with questions about any of these scholarships: